roytang/blog/content/post/2016/10/favor-composition-over-inheritance.md

 url: /2016/10/favor-composition-over-inheritance/
 ---

-"[Composition over inheritance][1]&#8221; is an object-oriented programming principle that I'm sad to say many devs I've encountered aren't too familiar with.
+"[Composition over inheritance][1]" is an object-oriented programming principle that I'm sad to say many devs I've encountered aren't too familiar with.
 Composition provides greater flexibility, modularity, and extensibility in large software systems as compared to inheritance, especially for statically typed languages like Java that don't support multiple inheritance

 The most common examples of the problems caused by too much inheritance involved generic object such as the game objects example in the wikipedia page linked above.
 I want to cite a more enterprise-y example I've encountered in past projects

-Let's say in your system, you have a base class "ScreenController&#8221;, which contains all the common behaviors for screens in your system.
+Let's say in your system, you have a base class "ScreenController", which contains all the common behaviors for screens in your system.
 Behaviors could include startup behaviors, variables the screen needs to track, how to handle the actions when the user clicks buttons, that sort of thing.
 Then each dev working on a different screen in your system will just extend this base class for their own screen, and you have a type hierarchy that looks something like this:

 [<img class="aligncenter size-full wp-image-1506" src="http://roytang.net/wp-content/uploads/2016/10/fcoi1.png" alt="fcoi1" width="188" height="118" />][2]